talkpython/100daysofweb-with-python-course/days/069-072-django-rest/README.md

 # Days 69-72 Django Rest Framework

-In the coming 4 days we're going to build a simple [Web API](https://en.wikipedia.org/wiki/Web_API) for the Quotes app we built in [Django intro](https://github.com/talkpython/100daysofweb-with-python-course/tree/master/days/045-048-django-intro) and [Django registration & login](https://github.com/talkpython/100daysofweb-with-python-course/tree/master/days/053-056-django-registration) lessons..
+In the coming 4 days we're going to build a simple [Web API](https://en.wikipedia.org/wiki/Web_API) for the Quotes app we built in [Django intro](https://github.com/talkpython/100daysofweb-with-python-course/tree/master/days/045-048-django-intro) and [Django registration & login](https://github.com/talkpython/100daysofweb-with-python-course/tree/master/days/053-056-django-registration) lessons.

-After setting up our environment, and loading in some quotes via a customized [django-admin command](https://docs.djangoproject.com/en/2.1/howto/custom-management-commands/), we will see how easy [Django Rest Framework](https://www.django-rest-framework.org/) makes it for us to build APIs.
+After setting up our environment, and loading in some quotes via a customized [django-admin command](https://docs.djangoproject.com/en/2.1/howto/custom-management-commands/), we will see how easy [Django Rest Framework](https://www.django-rest-framework.org/) makes it for us to build a simple API supporting full CRUD and including authentication and authorization.
+Finally we will use the [django-rest-swagger](https://github.com/marcgibbons/django-rest-swagger) package, a _Swagger Documentation Generator for Django REST Framework_.

-We will support full CRUD and look at permissions to only make quotes editable that are owned by the user that added them.
-Finally we will look at schema and documentation generation.

 Here is the plan for the coming 4 days:

 ## Day 1. + 2. - Watch the videos

-Watch the videos for this lesson, make notes, and ideally try following along with the code, it's how you learn most.
+Watch the videos for this lesson, make notes, and to get the most out of it try to follow along with [the demo code](demo).

 ## Day 3. + 4. - Practice yourself

 You probably guessed it, starting day 3 you will use Django Rest Framework yourself to build an API.
 Use an existing project or generate some data of interest, for example via [Mockeroo](https://www.mockaroo.com/).

 You can also try [PyBites Code Challenge 34 - Build a Simple API With Django REST Framework](https://codechalleng.es/challenges/34/) where we provided some ideas.

 Have fun and share your work with us so we can try out your awesome API :) - good luck and remember: _the learning is in the practice_.